nataliekwak/AlliRater/README.md

 Want to see AlliRater on your own machine?
 Make sure to have Node.js installed and your favorite text editor.
+Clone the repository add open in said favorite text editor.
-Simply open an integrated terminal on the angular-admin folder and perform the following commands in order:
+Open an integrated terminal on the angular-admin folder (or change the directory to the angular-admin folder: ```cd .../AlliRater/angular-admin``` ) and perform the following commands in order:
 ```
 npm install
 ```
 ```
 npm install @angular/cli -g
 ```
+Start the site by running:
 ```
-ng add @angular/material
+ng serve
 ```
+You can browse to the site by instead running ```ng serve --open`` or navigating to ```http://localhost:4200``` after the previous step.